- Starts at: 13:00h

 - Researchers and advanced students (master or PhD) in the fields of international law, political science, philosophy, or computer science.

-- Introduction to AI: Understanding the technology
+- Introduction to AI

 - Public sector algorithms and human rights